 I was lucky enough to work on the mix and create the foley for this short film by Dominic Laing.
 It made the rounds at a few festivals, and even won a few awards as well.
 Very powerful short film.

 This project required significant audio repair and removal of reverb throughout.
-In the end, I think it turned out great.
+I love working on audio that needs work like that.
+In the end, I think it turned out pretty great.
 Check it out…

 Mixing & Repairing

 I love being a part of the collborative process of filmmaking, and if you’re a filmmaker in need of audio work, I’d love to help you bring your project to fruition.
 I specialize in improving and repairing audio as well, so if your audio doesn’t sound consistent throughout, if there is any annoying reverb in your VOs, or if you aren’t quite happy with your score, I can help you out.